Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **Pnn:nn:nn...** - List of up to 16 port numbers that bits 0, 1, 2... control.
 In RRF2.x and earlier these are logical port numbers.
-In RRF 3.6.0-rc.2 and later these are GpOut port numbers that have previously been assiged using M950.
-RRF 3.x versions up to 3.6.0-rc.1 do not use this parameter.
+In RRF 3.6.0 and later these are GpOut port numbers that have previously been assiged using M950.
+RRF 3.x versions before 3.6.0 do not use this parameter.
 * **Cnnn** - Up to 16 pin name(s) to be controlled.
-Used only in RRF3.x versions up to 3.6.0-rc.1.
+Used only in RRF3.x versions before 3.6.0.
 See [Pin Names](/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3#pin-names){target=_blank})
 * **Tnnn** - Port switching time advance in milliseconds

 ### Examples
 <br>
 <pre class="cblock">
 M670 T5 P220:221:222                      ; RRF 2.x
-M670 T5 C"sx1509b.0+sx1509b.1+sx1509b.2"  ; RRF 3.x prior to 3.6.0-rc.2
+M670 T5 C"sx1509b.0+sx1509b.1+sx1509b.2"  ; RRF 3.x prior to 3.6.0
-M670 T5 P2:3:8                            ; RRF 3.6.0-rc.2 or later
+M670 T5 P2:3:8                            ; RRF 3.6.0 or later
 </pre>

 ### Notes